hulien22/vimim/README.md

  - Support for multiple files
 	 - Still kind of rough at the moment.
 Can open multiple files with `./vimim <file1> <file2> ...`, and then switch in between the different files with `:next` and `:prev`
  - Numeric Multipliers: Almost all of these commands support multipliers, as in you can add a number before to repeat the value multiple times.
-	 - For example: `3d4/abc` will find the 4th instance of `abc` after the cursor and delete everything from the cursor to `abc`, then repeat all of that again 3 times.
-Why you would ever use such a command is beyond me, but it's there if you ever need it
+	 - For example: `3d4/abc` will find the 4th instance of `abc` after the cursor and delete everything from the cursor to `abc`, then repeat all of that again 2 more times (3 times total).
+Why you would ever use such a command is beyond me, but it's there if you ever need it ;)

 Future Things to Implement: